 RUBIG brings its 75 years of experience in metal processing to this area.
 Their expert knowledge in the field of surface technology ensures optimum wear-resistance of individual components, such as condensers.
-RUBIG is also able to positively influence the service life or efficiency of components.
+RUBIG is also able to positively influence the service life.

 This concerns wear-protection and surface treatment for aluminium, titanium, and magnesium-based alloys.
 This process is also known as “anodic spark oxidation” (ASO).
 The material to be coated is submerged in an electrolyte bath.
 In the next step an atmospheric plasma then causes ignition.
 This process causes localised melting of the surface, creating a dense oxide layer through the presence of elemental oxygen.

 Plasma electrolytic oxidation layers consist primarily of dielectric, oxide-ceramic phases and are therefore superior to organic coatings in terms of hardness and thermal resistance.
 The result is a very thick (more than 100 micron), wear-resistant layer with good adhesion.
 Cost-effectiveness can be improved through reduced process times and improved layer properties also.
 The good environmental compatibility of the process media used is also an advantage.